DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/README.md

-# Chalice PynamoDB Docker REST API Bootstrap
+# Chalice PynamoDB Docker REST API Starter Kit

-This code is/was originally from: [Chalice-PynamoDB-Docker-Bootstrap](https://github.com/DevOps-Nirvana/Chalice-PynamoDB-Docker-Bootstrap/)
+This code is/was originally from: [Chalice-PynamoDB-Docker-Starter-Kit](https://github.com/DevOps-Nirvana/Chalice-PynamoDB-Docker-Starter-Kit/)

 This repo makes a great bootstrap/starter kit to help you get started with AWS's [DynamoDB](https://aws.amazon.com/dynamodb/), Python's [PynamoDB](https://github.com/pynamodb/PynamoDB/), and AWS's [Chalice](https://github.com/aws/chalice) quickly which orchestrates creating and deploying an REST API on AWS Lambda.
 Combined, this makes a  easy to use boilerplate for architecting an application on AWS using technologies that are serverless-friendly and operate at very little cost.